 Two of my favorite places in Canada are Whistler in BC and Banff in Alberta.
 In fact, one of my favorite things I’ve ever done during my 2 years living in Whistler was take a road trip from Whistler to Banff.
-This is one stunning drive and takes in giant snow-covered mountains, pretty waterfalls and bright blue lakes.
+This is one stunning drive and takes in giant snow-covered mountains, pretty waterfalls, and bright blue lakes.
+In short, it’s definitely worth it to drive from Whistler to Banff!

-The drive from Whistler to Banff is a whopping 895 km (556 miles) so I advise breaking it down into 5 days.
-If you wanted to drive it in one day it will take 10.5 hours (that’s not including stops or traffic!)
-Most of the stops I’ve listed in this blog post are close to each other so you don’t have to do any really long bouts of driving.
+The drive from Whistler to Banff is a whopping 895 km (556 miles), so I advise breaking it down into 5 days.
+If you want to drive it in one day, it will take 10.5 hours (that’s not including stops or traffic!)
+Most of the stops I’ve listed in this blog post are close to each other, so you don’t have to do any really long bouts of driving.

 Important information – check out if you need an international driving permit, some car rental companies may require you to have an International Driving Permit.